acdh-oeaw/VELD_registry/README.md

 ## setup and execution

-The github and gitlab API crawlers need access tokens, these are persisted in a `.env` file at the root directory of this repo with a content like so:
+To crawl the repos and update the registry in this README file, the github and gitlab API crawlers need access tokens, these are persisted in a `.env` file at the root directory of this repo with a content like so:
 ```
 github_token=<INSERT_TOKEN_HERE>
 gitlab_token=<INSERT_TOKEN_HERE>